Funded Projects - SAPTA

 Kenaitze Indian Tribe

 Kenaitze Indian Tribe's SAPTA grant is designed to expand awareness of and access to a community-coordinated treatment and prevention program.
 This will be achieved by using evidence-based practices to support Native youth and adults by expanding treatment options and expanding prevention services under a formal referral process both inter-tribally and with community partners.
-Kenaitze will also review the current Chemical Dependency programing and Substance Abuse Prevention programing on an annual basis to assess, optimize, and adjust the program planning and implementation to ensure that the activities provided are in line with un'ina needs.
+Kenaitze will also review current Chemical Dependency programming and Substance Abuse Prevention programming on an annual basis to assess, optimize, and adjust the program planning and implementation to ensure that the activities provided are in line with un'ina needs.

 Kodiak Area Native Association